bbejeck/bbejeck.github.io/_posts/2024-02-14-sliding_window_over_query.md

 <figcaption>OVER Aggregates return all rows in the range</figcaption>
 </figure>

-The results of an `OVER (PARTITION BY…​)` aggregation contain all the rows of the range.
+The results of an `OVER (PARTITION BY…)` aggregation contain all the rows of the range.
 Each row contains the same value for the average by location, but you have all the other information available to view.
-This demonstrates the differences between `Group By` and `OVER (PARTITION BY..)` aggregations.
+This demonstrates the differences between `GROUP BY` and `OVER (PARTITION BY..)` aggregations.
 Both clauses group things together, but a `Partition By` does not combine the rows in the results; each row remains distinct.
 It's important to note here that altough results are shown here for each row in the table, it's only for demonstration purposes.
 An `OVER` aggregation only returns results for rows that fall into the specifed range.

 So, in what may be an oversimplification, an `OVER` aggregation allows you to perform aggregates and group the results but still view the individual rows.
-While a `Group By` will collapse the rows and provide a single-row result per grouping.
+While a `GROUP BY` will collapse the rows and provide a single-row result per grouping.

 Let's jump into an example query now.
 Let's say you have a fleet of IoT sensors deployed in different parts of a manufacturing process, and monitoring the temperature is essential to spot problems and keep the process running smoothly.
 So you'll want a query that will give you the average temps per location over the last minute: